Half-Term Family Ski Holidays in the Alps

 Meribel

-Being such a massively popular ski area, young ones will have no trouble making new friends in the resort of Meribel, with plenty of activities and ski schools to keep them entertained.
-Beginner “Zen” and “Cool” zones are the perfect pairings for initiations to the snow.
-There’s plenty to enjoy together, including child-orientated slopes dotted with exciting features, like the Inuit Piste, where they can combine skiing with igloo building, and Moon Wild – an animal-themed trail accessible to both skiers and non-skiers.
+Meribel is a fantastic choice for families, with plenty of activities and ski schools to keep young ones entertained.
+Beginner “Zen” and “Cool” zones are ideal for those new to the slopes.
+There are also fun child-orientated trails, such as the Inuit Piste, where kids can combine skiing with igloo building, and Moon Wild – an animal-themed trail accessible to both skiers and non-skiers.

 Avoriaz